dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 ~~~
 {: #create-mailbox-response title="Create Mailbox Response Example"}

+`201`
+Status: “201” (Created) - response to a duplicated request (duplicated "X-Correlation-Id").
+Relay server should respond to duplicted requests with 201 without creation of a new mailbox.
+"X-Correlation-Id" passed in the first CreateMailbox request's header shall be stored by the Relay server and compared to the same value in the subsequent requests to identify duplicated requests.
+If duplicate is found, Relay shall not create a new mailbox, but respond with 201 instead.
+The value of "X-Correlation-Id" of the last successfully completed request should be stored based on the Device Claim passed by the caller.

+ResponseBody:
+- urlLink (String, Required) - a full URL link to the mailbox including fully qualified domain name and mailbox Identifier.

 `400`
 Bad Request - invalid request has been passed (can not parse or required fields missing).